MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Bookings/New-MgBetaBookingBusinessService.md

 ```

 ### -IsLocationOnline
-True indicates that the appointments for the service will be held online.
+Indicates that the appointments for the service are held online.
-Default value is false.
+The default value is false.

 ```yaml
 Type: SwitchParameter